 Compulsory Professional Indemnity Insurance

-If you wish to make a complaint, including in relation to our bill or the level of our costs, then you should address it in writing to us for the attention of Tony Griffiths, who is our designated Complaints Partner.
-You may obtain a copy of our complaints procedure by asking any of our partners for it.
+If at any point you become unhappy or concerned about the service that we have provided, and you would like to make a complaint, then please contact the partner responsible for your matter or your relationship partner who will be happy to discuss the matter with you.
+If you wish to make a complaint, including in relation to a bill or the level of our costs, then you should address it in writing to us for the attention of Tony Griffiths, who is our designated Complaints Partner.
+You can read our full complaints procedure here.

 We will try to resolve any problem or complaint quickly, in accordance with our complaints procedure.
 If you are not satisfied by our response, you may be entitled to ask the Legal Ombudsman to consider the complaint.